addtt/multi-object-datasets/README.md

     python generate_dataset.py --type dsprites
     ```

-The attributes are managed automatically when generating a dataset from a set
+The sprite attributes are managed automatically when generating a dataset from a set
 of sprites that have per-sprite labels.
 However, since they are dataset-specific,
 they have to be defined when creating the sprites.

-**Note.** For now, the following has to be customized in `generate_dataset.py` directly:
+**Note.** For now, the following parameters have to be customized in `generate_dataset.py` directly:
 - probability distribution over number of objects
 - image size
 - sprite size